 Use different terms.

 If you’ve begun to feel that you’re only reaching churched kids when you promote vacation Bible school, call the week something different.
 You may want to advertise as a day camp or use only the theme as the program name, and leave out the VBS.

-Try a New Locale.
+Try a new locale.

 Attending a program on a church campus may cause some families to break out in hives.
 Help them ease into your ministry by offering vacation Bible school at an alternative site such as a school, park, or fairgrounds.
 Obtain the proper permits to hold your program at the site, and survey the site to get a handle on any facility needs and security issues.
 Using an alternative location in the community is also a great way to give your church a presence outside your church walls.

-Take It on the Road.
+Take it on the road.

 Reach out to areas that may not have the resources to provide their community with a vacation Bible school.
-Inquire with inner-city kids clubs to see if your church can provide a VBS for neighborhood kids.
+Inquire with urban kids clubs to see if your church can provide a VBS for neighborhood kids.
 Or if kids in your community head to cabins for the summer, ask a resort if your church can use its facilities to hold a program for vacationing families.

-3. Feed the Brain and the Heart
+Summer Outreach Tip 3.
+Feed the Brain and the Heart

 Even though kids can’t wait to take a break from school and homework, their minds still long for stimulation and a good workout.
 Day camps can be a great outreach tool by providing a fun learning environment in areas of interest such as art, science, or sports.
 Offer day camps that not only educate kids on a particular subject but also show how God is present in everything we do.
 Have daily devotions that complement what the kids are learning, pray before snack time, and invite kids back for church on the weekend.
 Here are a few day camp themes to get you started.